axelhahn/cronwrapper/docs/20_Usage/10_Cronwrapper.md

 # Replace existing Cronjobs

+I am sure you already have some cronjobs on your systems :-)

+You don't need to rewrite anything - we add the wrapper only.

 As an example ... if you have a daily cronjob like this starting at 3:12 am:

 ```bash